MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/03_My_Math_Module_Project_Part_1.md

 8. Run `LastNameFirstInitial_Main.py`.
 Respond to question 2.
 9. In `LastNameFirstInitial_Math.py`, comment out `print('Test')`, add the following line of code: `print(__name__)`, save, and run.
 Respond to question 3.
 10. Run `LastNameFirstInitial_Main.py`.
 Respond to question 4.
+11. Add `#!/usr/bin/env python3` to the top of `LastNameFirstInitial_Math.py` and save.
+Respond to question 5.